AryanKhandelwal7/Cerbrec_Ladder/README.md

 **Important**: You need to add your own Claude API key to make this work.

-In the code, find this line:
+In the `info_scraper.py` file, find this line:
 `CLAUDE_API_KEY = "your-api-key-here"`

 Replace "your-api-key-here" with your actual Claude API key from Anthropic.

 __How to Use__

+STEP 1.
+Find Player URLs
-1. Run the script:
+- Run the URL scraper: `python url_scraper.py`
-   `python scraper.py`

-2. Enter a player name when prompted:
-   `Enter player name: Jackson Smith`
+- Enter a player name when prompted: `Enter player name: Jackson Smith`

-3. **Wait for results** - The script will:
-   - Search Rivals.com
+- Wait for results - Takes 10-15 seconds per search
+- Repeat for all players you want to search
+- Results saved automatically to `player_urls.csv`

+Step 2: Extract Player Information
-   - Find the player's profile
+- Run the info scraper: `python info_scraper.py`
-   - Extract their information using AI
+- Script automatically processes all URLs from `player_urls.csv`
+- Wait for AI extraction - Takes 3-5 seconds per player
-   - Save data to quick_rivals.csv
+- Final results saved to `scraped_players.csv`

-4. Check your results in the CSV file that gets created

 __Example Output__